 Corvette – The American Icon, Inspires Passion and Loyalty for Half a Century

-Certainly, few cars have inspired the passion, loyalty, and excitement as Corvette.
-Corvette’s following has inspired thousands of car clubs, an official museum, scores of events, conventions, rallyes, ride and drives, swap meets and even a cross-country cancer fundraising tour, undertaken by a single loyal fan.
+Certainly, few cars have inspired the passion, loyalty, and excitement of Corvette.
+Corvette’s following has inspired thousands of car clubs, an official museum, scores of events, conventions, rallies, ride and drives, swap meet, and even a cross-country cancer fundraising tour, undertaken by a single loyal fan.
 Corvette has appeared in countless movies, songs, books, magazines, and video games.
-It’s inspired art, cologne, cookies, board games, trinkets, wearables, even its own unique wave, shared by fellow owners as they pass one another on the road.
-Some decorate their garages or basements to honor Corvette, with signs, banners, posters, spare parts and memorabilia.
+It’s inspired art, cologne, cookies, board games, trinkets, wearables, and even its own unique wave, shared by fellow owners as they pass one another on the road.
+Some decorate their garages or basements to honor Corvette, with signs, banners, posters, spare parts, and memorabilia.

 Those who work on Corvette become celebrities in the eyes of those who love the car.
-They surround them for autographs at the events, they share their stories, they feel compelled to praise and criticize and offer unsolicited advice, they lament selling their ’63 split-window coupe all those years ago.
+They surround them for autographs at the events, they share their stories, they feel compelled to praise and criticize and offer unsolicited advice, and they lament selling their ’63 split-window coupe all those years ago.
 Those inside GM long to be asked to work on Corvette, and consider it nothing less than an honor and privilege to do so.
-Other celebrity-types, ranging from Hollywood actors, rock’n rollers, political mouthpieces, CEOs and astronauts, understand the legacy of Corvette ownership.
+Other celebrity types, ranging from Hollywood actors, rock’n rollers, political mouthpieces, CEOs, and astronauts, understand the legacy of Corvette ownership.

 One could say Corvette owns the roadways that once made up Route 66.
 Surely, Tod and Buzz would agree.
 And today’s C5-R more often than not owns the tracks on which it races, giving the fans yet another venue to soak up the lore.
 Those serious about motoring technique and skill trek to Corvette driving schools.